 The snowpack is not what you think it may seem on the surface.
 It may appear as a thin cover, but if you look at the cross-section of it, you may see several layers of snow that had developed through time.
 Snow builds up over the season, and during winter, a thicker layer is added to the previous one.
 Also, bonds between layers may be strong or weak.
 Avalanches occur if the bond is weak.
 Even if you have a strong bond in the upper layers of the snowpack, an avalanche may happen if the layers beneath it are weak.

 On low-angled slopes, snow can start moving only if it is heavily loaded.
 But on steep slopes, the snow does not form slabs.
 Instead, it slides down continuously.
-Though slopes should be steep in order to start an avalanche, that does not necessarily mean than slopes with low angle are completely safe.
+Though slopes should be steep in order to start an avalanche, that does not necessarily mean that slopes with low angles are completely safe.
 Of course, it still depends on many conditions such as temperature and weather.
 Even a shallow snowpack on a safe slope can still trigger an avalanche.
-If it is spring time, when snowpack carry free water around the snow grain, avalanche will behave more like water and it will slide down even on low terrain.
+If it is springtime when snowpack carries free water around the snow grain, the avalanche will behave more like water and it will slide down even on low terrain.